Ensembl/ensembl-hive/docs/creating_pipelines/dataflows.rst

 Dependent dataflows and semaphores
 ----------------------------------

-eHive allows to group multiple branch definitions to create job dependencies.
+eHive allows grouping of multiple branch definitions to create job dependencies.
+For more detail, please see the section covering :ref:`semaphores <semaphores-detail>`.

 Semaphore blocking the autoflow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Dataflow events can be grouped with the ``->`` operator.

-``2->A`` means that all the Dataflow events on branch #2 have to be grouped together
+``2->A`` means that all the Dataflow events on branch #2 will be grouped together
 in a group named **A**.
 Note that this name **A** is not related to the name of the
 analysis.
 Group names are single-letter codes, meaning that eHive allows up to 26 groups
 for each analysis.